Faster Development with Live Update (Tutorial)

 This function builds a Docker image.
 Tilt will watch the inputs to the

-image, and rebuild it every time they change.
+image, and do a fresh build every time the inputs change.

-That’s why Tilt has a feature called Live Update for lightning-fast local Kubernetes development.
+That’s why Tilt has a feature called Live Update, to make your containerized development lightning-fast.

 Tiltfile at the root of the repo contains this example: